chiragshahi/MessTopia/README.md

 ## Motivation

 Every month 180 kg of food was wasted in Hostel J's mess in the year 2016-17.
 This was mainly because the Contractor had no idea about the number of students coming for the next meal and thus to avoid shortage he cooked expecting all of them.
-Since all of us are Hostel Residents from the beginning of the College, we were also billed in excess for the meals that we didn't ate.
+Since all of us are Hostel Residents from the beginning of the College, we were also billed in excess for the meals that we didn't eat.

 ## Installation